carbon-language/carbon-lang/docs/project/code_review.md

 - Is the code well designed?
   - Is the resulting functionality good for the users of the code?
   - Are any user interface or user experience changes good for the users?
-  - Is the resulting design facilitate long-term maintenance?
+  - Does the resulting design facilitate long-term maintenance?
   - Can the code be simplified?
 Is there unnecessary complexity?
   - Are things being implemented that aren't yet needed and only _might_ be needed in the future?